NINDS CDE Notice of Copyright

 The scale was not intended for measurement of anxiety occurring in the context of other psychiatric or medical conditions, but it is now applied that way.

-The HAM-A takes approximately 10 to 15 minutes to administer.
+Scoring: The HAM-A takes approximately 10 to 15 minutes to administer.
 Each of the 14 items is rated on a 5-point Likert-type scale (0 to 4) with higher scores indicating greater severity.
 Total scores for the HAM-A range from 0 to 56.
 A score >16 is consistent with clinically significant anxiety in the general population.
-Recent analyses in a PD sample suggest a lower cut-off score of 11/12 to distinguish patients with and without anxiety disorders (Leentjens et al., in review).
+Analyses in a PD sample suggest a lower cut-off score of 11/12 to distinguish patients with and without anxiety disorders and an optimal cut-off score of 12/13 on the HAM-A was found to best distinguish patients with a diagnosed anxiety disorder according to the DSM-IV criteria.

 Espinola-Nadurille M, Colin-Piana R, Ramirez-Bermudez J, Lopez-Gomez M, Flores J, Arrambide G, Corona T. Mental disorders in Mexican patients with multiple sclerosis.
 J Neuropsychiatry Clin Neurosci.
 2010 Winter;22(1):63-9.